fareen341/Django-DRF-End-To-End/README.md

 <b>Data Visualization</b>
 <pre>
 Built-in plotting methods like plot(), hist(), boxplot(), etc.
+For this to work we need matplotlab module.

 Step 1: Create or load data.
 Step 2: Convert into dataframe/series.